 The expense recognized in the financial statements for services received from directors, officers and employees of the Company, is presented in the table below:

-Year ended December 31
+Year ended December 31,

-2013 2012 20
+2014 2013 2012

-Equity-settled share-based payment plans 167 184 158
+Equity-settled share-based payment plans 94 167 184

 The share-based payment transactions that the Company granted to its employees are described below.
-During the years ended on December 31, 2013, 2012 and 2011, no changes or cancellations were made in the said employee benefit plans.

 b.
 Equity-settled share options: